Seagrass Ecosystem Accounting

 The global climate regulation service from seagrass carbon sequestration can be valued using:

 Social cost of carbon (SCC).
 The SCC represents the economic damage caused by an additional tonne of CO2 emissions, or equivalently, the benefit of avoiding that emission.
-Current SCC estimates typically range from USD 50-200 per tonne CO2, depending on the discount rate, damage functions, and scope of impacts considered.[46]
-Countries should use current authoritative SCC estimates from recognised sources such as the US EPA Interagency Working Group on the Social Cost of Greenhouse Gases or equivalent national assessment bodies, as these values are subject to periodic revision as scientific and economic understanding advances.
+Countries should use the most current SCC estimates from recognised assessment bodies such as the US EPA Interagency Working Group on the Social Cost of Greenhouse Gases or equivalent national bodies; these estimates are subject to revision and the circular does not specify a fixed range.
+As of 2024-2026, central estimates from authoritative sources typically exceed USD 100/t CO2.[51]

 Carbon market prices.
 Where carbon credits from blue carbon projects are traded, market prices provide observable exchange values.
 However, seagrass is currently underrepresented in carbon markets compared to mangroves and salt marshes, and verified seagrass carbon credits remain rare.[52]

 For accounting purposes, the annual carbon sequestration flow is valued by multiplying physical sequestration (tonnes CO2-eq) by the selected price.
-Consistency with the carbon price used for other blue carbon ecosystems (mangroves, salt marshes) and terrestrial carbon sinks is essential for coherent national accounts, as described in TG-2.8 Ocean and Climate Linkages.
+Consistency with the carbon price used for other blue carbon ecosystems (mangroves, salt marshes) and terrestrial carbon sinks is essential for coherent national accounts, as described in TG-2.8 Climate Change Indicators.

 3.4.2 Replacement Cost Approaches